anarinya/nerves-weather-station/README.md

 ```elixir
 $ mix phx.server
 ```

+To setup Grafana, visit http://localhost:3000 and import the JSON file located at `grafana/weather-tracker.json`.
+Data will not yet be available until the service is running and the sensor hub is successfully setup and starts publishing data.

 **Note**: This is a work in progress and there is no visualization dashboard just yet.
 The initial version of this project just uses Grafana to visualize available data.